firebase/quickstart-nodejs/database/README.md

 This server will:
  - Update the star counts for all posts.
- - Send email notifications when a post has been stared.
+ - Send email notifications when a post has been starred.
  - Send weekly emails listing top post.

 Introduction